eProsima/agile-hri/hri_stt/README.md

 - `whisper_model` (string, default: "medium.en"):
   Whisper model selection.

-- `gpu_load` (string, default: "persist"):
+- `persist_model` (bool, default: True):
-  If the models should persist in the GPU when the are inactive.
+  Whether the models should persist in the GPU when they are inactive or not.
-  Options: persist, expire.

 - `max_audio_recording` (int, default: 30):
   Max audio recording duration in seconds.